What is Hedged Equity?

 Hedged equity strategies can be quite diverse, and one of the best ways to make sense of them is to identify their objectives, benefits, risks, and drivers of return.

-It is critical investors and advisors conduct their own due diligence.
+It is critical that investors and advisors conduct their own due diligence.
 Knowing what you own is the first part of this process.
 As with any investment, it’s also important to remember your investment objectives, risk budget, and investing timeline.

 Utilizing tools such as Riskalyze, TIFIN Personality, and FinaMetrica can not only help you determine your risk tolerance or risk capacity but also help determine the riskiness of investments and then model out scenarios to forecast potential portfolio impacts.
 You can also compare such strategies on Morningstar or Magnifi.